robcarver17/pysystemtrade/docs/futures.md

 adjusted_calendar_with_carry = _add_carry_calendar(adjusted_calendar, roll_parameters_object)
 ```

-So we first generate an approximate calendar, for when we'd ideally want to roll each of the contracts, based on our roll parameter 'RollOffsetDays'.
+So we first generate an approximate calendar, for when we'd ideally want to roll each of the contracts, based on our roll parameter `RollOffsetDays`.
 However we may find that there weren't *matching* prices for a given roll date.
 A matching price is when we have prices for both the current and next contract on the relevant day.
 If we don't have that, then we can't calculate an adjusted price.
 The *adjustment* stage finds the closest date to the ideal date (looking both forwards and backwards in time).
+If there are no dates with matching prices, then the process will return an error.
 Finally we add the carry contract on to the roll calendar - this isn't used for back adjustment but we still need it for forecasting using the carry trading rule.

 #### Checks